yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 :::

 #### Location Prompt :
-Location prompt can be used to ask for and validate locations.
+Location prompt can be used to ask for and validate location inputs.

 > Image to be added